jiho-98/cse15l-lab-reports/lab_report_2/lab_report_2.md

 * The feature of the stack is **"FILO"**, which means that first element pused into a stack will pop out last
 * If you push the element in the array from index 0 to arraySize-1, the last element will be pop out as a first!
 * All you have to do is to push element into a stack, and store top of the stack element as a first element in the array
+* Don't forget to pop out last element in a stack to update top element in a stack!
-* You do this until a stack is empty!
+* You repeat this until a stack is empty!